ViewComponent/view_component/docs/CONTRIBUTING.md

 Contributions to this project are [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license) to the public under the [project's open source license](https://github.com/github/view_component/blob/main/LICENSE.txt).

-## Bugs and issues
+## Reporting bugs

-When opening an issue to describe a bug you're facing, it's helpful to replicate the bug.
-You can do this either by contributing failing tests in a pull request, or by creating a new repository that demonstrates the issue.
-You can do this as follows:
+When opening an issue to describe a bug, it's helpful to provide steps to reproduce it, either with failing tests in a pull request, or by sharing a repository that demonstrates the issue.

+#### Creating a Rails application to demonstrate a ViewComponent bug

 1. Run `rails new --minimal view_component-bug-replica` in the console.
 2. Run `bundle add view_component` in the console.
-You may need to update your Gemfile and run `bundle install` to run against the version of `view_component` with which you're experiencing the issue.
+If testing against a previous version of ViewComponent, update the `Gemfile` to that version and run `bundle install`.
 3. Run `rails generate controller Home index`.
-4. Remove any routes from `config/routes` and add `root to: 'home#index'`.
+4. Add `root to: 'home#index'`.
-5. Implement and render components that you're experiencing an issue with in the app.
-If possible, it's helpful to directly transfer the code you're using straight in.
-The repo should replicate your original issue.
+5. Add as little code as possible that is necessary to reproduce the issue.
+If possible, use the original code that caused the issue in your application.
-6. Share the app with us by creating a public GitHub repo and adding a link to it in your issue.
+6. Publish the repository and add a link to the bug report issue.

 ### GitHub Codespaces

-This repository's GitHub Codespaces config can take care of most of the above steps for you and give you an environment in which to replicate your issue.
-Follow [GitHub's guide](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace) to create a codespace in this repository.
+This repository includes configuration for GitHub Codespaces, making it easy to set up a cloud-based development environment.
+Follow [GitHub's guide](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace#creating-a-codespace) to get started.

-After the codespace has been prepared, you should be able to access a new minimal Rails app with ViewComponent installed from its `replicate-bug` directory.
-You may then need to:
+The codespace environment includes a minimal Rails app with ViewComponent installed in the `replicate-bug` directory.
+To run the application:

 1. Start the Rails server from the codespace's terminal with `rails s`.
 2. Expose the port when prompted by the Visual Studio Code Web Editor.